open-policy-agent/opa/docs/content/management.md

 status:
     console: true
 ```
-This will dump all status updates through the OPA logging system at the `info` level.
+This will dump all status updates to the console.
 See
 [Configuration Reference](../configuration) for more details.

 > Warning: Status update messages are somewhat infrequent but can be very verbose!
 The